 'pluto.%'.
 However, use of

-have not granted access to the given user for the database
+mysql -udoes not, you have not granted access to the given user for the database named

 If you cannot figure out why you get

-A very common error is to insert a new entry with
+'_'characters).
+A very common error is to insert a new row with

-correct procedure is to insert a second entry with
+localhost!
+The correct procedure is to insert a second row with

 If you are able to connect to the MySQL server, but get an